 - Spastic quadriplegia

 Many times, grieving parents are simply told that there was a “complication” during their child’s birth.
-While this is sometimes true, doctors can also use this as an excuse to conceal negligence.
-If your doctor is unable or reluctant to answer certain questions about your child’s birth injury, our Philadelphia personal injury lawyers can investigate the circumstances of the birth to determine whether or not medical negligence occurred.
+While this is sometimes true, doctors can also use this as an excuse to hide behind their mistakes.
+If your doctor is unable or reluctant to answer certain questions about your child’s birth injury, we can investigate the circumstances of the birth to determine whether medical negligence occurred.

-When Birth Injury is Caused by Negligence
+When Birth Injury is Caused by Negligence in Pennsylvania

 Some examples of negligence that often lead to birth injury include: